 \section{Future Directions}

-In 2026, we will continue with the RAGTIME track with the primary task of report generation from multilingual news content in Arabic, Chinese, English, and Russian.
-In addition to the three existing tasks, RAGTIME 2026 will add a new supporting task on autonuggetization that assesses how well participating systems can generate questions that should be answered in a report.
+In 2026, we will continue with the RAGTIME track with the primary task of report generation from multilingual news content in Spanish, Chinese, English, and Russian, removing the monolingual task.
+In addition to the two remaining tasks, RAGTIME 2026 will add a new supporting task on autonuggetization that assesses how well participating systems can generate questions that should be answered in a report.